pfalcon/ScratchABlock/docs/PseudoC-spec.md

 This is to facilitate insertion of new statements in a program.
 Addresses are compared lexicographically, not numerically, so for proper operation they should be e.g. of the same width (padded with zeroes on the left).
-If an explicit addresses are not given, an implicit address is assigned, based on the line number of an instruction.
+If explicit addresses are not given, an implicit address is assigned to each instruction, based on the line number of the instruction.

 Example of PseudoC program: